andrews1022/react-typescript-project-setup/next/contentful-blog.md

 };
 ```

-Now we can setup the type for the `blogPostData` prop:
+Now we can set the type for the category page `blogPostData` prop:

 ```ts
 type CategoryPageProps = {